Selimgit/SAR_change_detection/README.md

 ## Example

-You can download the tutorial folder or directly test the function on Google Colab [here](https://colab.research.google.com/github/Selimgit/SAR_change_detector/blob/main/examples/example_change_detection.ipynb).
+You can download the tutorial folder or directly test the function on Google Colab [here](https://colab.research.google.com/github/Selimgit/SAR_change_detector/blob/main/tutorial/notebook.ipynb).

+The tutorial folder contains example images and a Jupyter notebook that demonstrates how to use the change detection function.

 ### Inputs Images
 ![Input Image 1](readme_images/first_date.png)

 ![Input Image 2](readme_images/second_date.png)

 ## Results